valkey-io/libvalkey/docs/standalone.md

 The example above uses the two-step pattern: create the context, then attach an event-loop adapter separately.
 As an alternative, you can specify the adapter as part of the `valkeyOptions` using the `attach_fn` and `attach_data` fields.
 When set, `valkeyAsyncConnectWithOptions()` attaches the adapter and registers the file descriptor with the event loop for you, in a single call.
+You can also supply the connect and disconnect callbacks via `async_connect_callback` and `async_disconnect_callback`.
+These are registered before the connect is initiated, so no connect event is missed even if the event loop is already running.

 ```c
 valkeyOptions options = {0};